 - Juan Epstein, Rap Radar, Combat Jack, & Drink Champs - I grouped all of these podcasts together because they all conduct great interviews.
 They are listed in order of preference, but all of these are great if you love hip-hop.
 (Note: Explicit language at times).

 - Song Exploder - A podcast where musicians take apart their songs, and piece by piece, tell the story of how they were made.

 - Dissect - is a serialized music podcast that breaks long form musical analysis into short, digestible episode.
 The first season was dedicated entirely to To Pimp A Butterfly by Kendrick Lamar (which I've also discussed here.)
-I look forward to seeing what they discuss in Season 2.
+Season 2 takes a look at Kanye West's My Beautiful Dark Twisted Fantasy.

 Sports & Recreation

 Sports talk and more.